ncatlab/nlab-content/pages/4874.md

 \end{defn}

-\begin{rmk} It is important to note that a planar graph consists, by definition, of an abstract [[graph]] together with a _chosen_ embedding into the plane.
+\begin{rmk} It is important to note that a plane graph consists, by definition, of an abstract [[graph]] together with a _chosen_ embedding into the plane.
 There exist non-equivalent link diagrams which have the same underlying abstract graph, but for which the embedding in the plane is different. \end{rmk}

 \begin{terminology} A component of a link diagram which satisfies 1. in Definition \ref{DefinitionLinkDiagram} is typically referred to as an _unknot_, or an _unknotted component_. \end{terminology}